Skaraist/DataCamp_Projects/README.md

 # DataCamp_Projects
-Compilation of some data science projects I have done while learning in datacamp
+Compilation of some data science projects I have done while learning in Datacamp plataform